Joana311/web-scraping/notes.md

     [ ] optimize api functions to not make so many prisma calls.

-    [ ] finished scraping exrx.net for the rest of exercise directory

     [ ] save the `selected` state in AddNewExerciseModal via query params. and reset it  when the add button is pressed

     [ ] add notes feature to exercises in workout

-    [ ] create a UserExercise page with better details `../user/workout/exercise/:id`
+    [ ] remove the ability to add duplicate exercises to a workout.

 ## In Progress